freeCodeCamp/freeCodeCamp/curriculum/challenges/ukrainian/06-quality-assurance/quality-assurance-projects/metric-imperial-converter.md

 };
 ```

-Якщо одиниця та число недійсні, поверненим буде `'invalid number and unit'`.
+If both the unit and number are invalid, returned will be `'invalid number and unit'`.

 ```js
 async getUserInput => {